 There are definitely varying degrees of this method.
 My own child has attended more “gentle classes” but the same intention of making them less autistic/neurodiverse is still the goal.
 In the resources you will find reference to social learning skills.
-Some of these were done with our child and resulted in him feeling like he was a “bad” when he didn’t remember routines or couldn’t sit still.
+Some of these were done with our child and resulted in him feeling like he was “bad” when he didn’t remember routines or couldn’t sit still.
 Since seeing the negative impact of these more “gentle” methods, I have been very vocal, that these strategies are not to be used with our child.
 Even OT, which I thought was helpful, focused on how to get him to sit still.
 They presume that stimming is a sign of anxiety and you reduce the stimming, you reduce the anxiety.
 It is quite the opposite.
-Stimming is how autistic people (and a lot of neurotypical people) cope with anxiety.
-It is a sign of anxiety but not the cause.
+Stimming is how autistic people (and a lot of neurotypical people) cope with anxiety and other sensory input.
+It may be a sign of anxiety but not the cause.

 It Is Not Just the Method but The Intention, That is Also Ableist

 It’s actually not just the method that I have concerns with, in regards to ABA.
 The intention to cure people or teach them how to mask their autistic traits, in order to fit into a neuronormative world, does not sit well with me or the greater autistic community.
 That is why tools such as Super Flex, social stories and full-body listening are also seen as ableist.
 I also have concerns about the deficit perspective that we often see with ABA and the focus on fixing problems that are not actually problems for the client.
 Furthermore, the example of self-injurious behaviour, as the typical example as to when ABA is necessary, we believe ABA is not the best way to teach the self-regulation skills needed to process a meltdown or outburst.
 We believe it usually tries to stifle those emotions that the client demonstrates they have a need to express.